Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 The programme

-You will complete assignments in small teams.
+You will complete assignments in small teams, though some courses may also include individual components.
 This process will teach you to cooperate quickly and effectively with fellow students, each of whom has a different (potentially international) background.
 Employers increasingly value this skill as well.

 COURSES SEM 1 SEM 2 SEMESTER 1 SEMESTER 2 EC